Nominations are accepted in the fall of each year.

 Purpose: The Maine Council for English Language Arts, an affiliate of the National Council of Teachers of English, is proud to announce the Claudette and John Brassil Distinguished Educator Award.
 The purpose of this award is to recognize exceptional English language arts and literacy teachers who have demonstrated excellence in teaching, contributed to the profession, and shown a commitment to the community.

-Eligibility: Nominees should be full time English language arts or literacy educators and have been in the profession for at least five years in public or independent schools in Maine.
-Nominees do not have to be a member of the Maine Council for English Language Arts.
+Eligibility: Nominees should be full-time English language arts or literacy educators and have been in the profession for at least five years in public or independent schools in Maine.
+Nominees do not have to be members of the Maine Council for English Language Arts.
 Educators may be nominated by a supervisor, colleague, or MCELA Executive Board Member.

 Award Criteria: Educators nominated for this award should: